full-path/ridesheet/src/user-guide/customization.md

 ## Customizing RideSheet's Appearance

 You should be able to customize RideSheet's appearance without affecting its functionality.
-Note that in certain places, the existing coloring is meaningful (fields which should not be edited are blue, |Run OK?| in trips uses conditional formatting to indicate whether a run is valid).
+Note that in certain places, the existing coloring is meaningful (fields which should not be edited are blue, `|Run OK?|` in trips uses conditional formatting to indicate whether a run is valid).

 However, editing font-size, row colors, or adjusting column widths should have no negative effects on the application.

 Users who are comfortable with conditional formatting in spreadsheets can use it if desired.

+!!! tip "Date Formats and Other Field Settings"
+    Some fields in RideSheet, such as date fields, have their number format set in the code.
+Operations like "repair sheets" will reset date fields to "m/d/yyyy" format.
+If you customize the format of these fields, be aware that running certain RideSheet operations may revert them back to their default settings.

 ## Customizing Driver Manifests